Constitution Party (United States): Immigration policy

-The party in 2012 opposed immigration to the United States without government permission, and sought stricter controls on legal immigration.
+In 2012, the party opposed immigration to the United States without government permission, and sought stricter controls on legal immigration.
 It demanded that the federal government implement an immigration policy disqualifying potential immigrants on grounds of ill health, criminality, low morals, or financial dependence, claiming that they would impose an improper burden on the United States.
 The party favored a moratorium on future immigration, with exceptions only for extreme cases of necessity, until federal welfare programs have been phased out and a better vetting program is in place.

 The party opposes welfare subsidies and other benefits to undocumented immigrants.
 It rejects the practice of bestowing U.S. citizenship on children born to illegal immigrant parents while in this country (jus soli), and flatly rejects any extension of amnesty to undocumented immigrants.
 The Constitution Party additionally calls for the use of the United States military to enforce its strict immigration policy.